kubernetes-sigs/gateway-api/geps/gep-713/index.md

 A kind specified in the target reference of a metaresource can be the actual kind of object whose behavior the metaresource intends to augment or an indirection to targeting other kinds the object is hierarchically related to.

-E.g. targeting a Gateway API `Gateway` object with a metaresource can be a way to augment the behavior of the `Gateway` object itself (e.g. reconcile cloud infrastructure provider settings from the spec declared by the `Gateway` according the rules specified by the metaresource attached to the `Gateway`) or a means to augment the behavior of all `HTTPRoute` objects attached to the `Gateway` (in a way that every new `HTTPRoute` that gets created or modified so it enters the context of the `Gateway` is automatically put in the scope of the metaresource.)
+E.g. targeting a Gateway API `Gateway` object with a metaresource can be:
+* a way to augment the behavior of the `Gateway` object itself (e.g. reconcile cloud infrastructure provider settings from the spec declared by the `Gateway` according the rules specified by the metaresource attached to the `Gateway`) or
+* a means to augment the behavior of all `HTTPRoute` objects attached to the `Gateway` (in a way that every new `HTTPRoute` that gets created or modified so it enters the context of the `Gateway` is automatically put in the scope of the metaresource.)

 The target kinds specified in the target references of a metaresource are referred to as *Declared target* kinds.

-When declared targets are not equal to the actual targets augmented by the metaresource, but rather they serve as a means for reaching other levels (typically lower level) of related object kinds, these other kinds of target objects whose behavior are actually augmented by the metaresource are referred to as *Effective target* kinds.
+These are distinct from *Effective target* kinds, which are the kinds of target objects whose behaviors are actually augmented by the metaresource.
+That occurs when declared targets are not equal to the actual targets augmented by the metaresource, but rather serve as a means for reaching other levels (typically lower level) of related object kinds.

-### Hierarchy of target kinds and mechanics for calculating Effective metaresources
+### Hierarchy of target kinds and Effective metaresources

-Target kinds MUST be organized in a well-known hierarchy of target kinds, from the least specific declared target kinds to the most specific effective ones.
-This hierarchy shall thus induce a logical representation of the relationships between instances of target objects, in the form of a Directed Acyclic Graph (DAG) whose roots are the least specific objects and the leaves are the most specific ones (and ultimately the effective targets of the metaresources).
+Target kinds MUST be arranged in a well-known _hierarchy of target kinds_, from the least specific target kinds to the most specific ones, across both declared and effective target kinds.

+The best way to visualize this hierarchy－and therefore the instances of objects organized by the hierarchy－is in the form of a Directed Acyclic Graph (DAG) whose roots are the least specific objects and the leaves are the most specific ones (and ultimately the effective targets of the metaresources).

+Using a DAG to represent the hierarchy of effective targets ensures that all the relevant objects (all contexts) are represented, and makes the calculation of corresponding combinatorial specs much easier.

-The hierarchy of target kinds, as well as the logical representation of hierarchical relationships between instances of target objects, serve as a map for orderly resolving metaresource specs for each combinatorial context that is ultimately affected by the metaresources (i.e. for each Effective target).
-This process corresponds to resolving the intended augmented behavior that is collectively described by the set of metaresource specs in the context.
-The spec that summarizes the intended augmented behavior for a given context is referred to as the *Effective metaresource* (or *Effective policy*).
+The DAG works as a map to orderly resolve, for each effective target, a combinatorial spec that is collectively defined by the set of metaresources affecting the target.
+This combinatorial spec of each effective target is referred to as the *Effective metaresource* (or *Effective policy*).

 The process of calculating Effective metaresources (Effective policies) consists of walking the hierarchy of target objects, from most specific to least specific (i.e., bottom-up, from the leaves towards the roots of the DAG of target objects) or from least specific to most specific (top-down), map reducing to a single metaresource spec each pair of metaresources adjacent to each other in the hierarchy, applying at each step one of the supported merge strategies described below, until no more than one spec remains for each effective target.